-- A. The water was removed from the fire with the intention of being returned to the fire (albeit to another pot). - B. It was not continually held in one's hand, but it must not have been placed on the floor. - C. It must still be hot or at least warm. - D. The water was fully cooked. - E. The fire must be covered with a Blech (i.e. Garuf Ve'katum).
+- A. The water was removed from the fire with the intention of being returned to the fire (albeit to another pot). - B. It was continually held in one's hand., or at least it must not have been placed on the floor.
+Bedi'eved even if the water was put onto the floor, one may be lenient to do Chazora as long as all the other conditions of Chazora were met. - C. It must still be hot or at least warm. - D. The water was fully cooked. - E. The fire must be covered with a Blech (i.e. Garuf Ve'katum).